MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/recover-sites.md

 ### Delete and recreate subscriptions for external notifications on the CAS

 <!-- 10333966 -->
-In version 2107, after you recover the CAS, you need to delete and recreate any subscriptions for [External notifications](external-notifications.md).
+In version 2107, after you recover the CAS, you need to delete and recreate any subscriptions for external notifications.
+For more information, see [External notifications: Remove a subscription](external-notifications.md#remove-a-subscription).

-To delete the subscription:

-1. Run the **SetupExternalServiceNotifications.ps1** script with option `1` to list the available subscriptions.
-Note the subscription IDs.

-1. Use the **Delete** method of the **NotificationSubscription** administration service API.
-Make a GET call to the URI `https://<SMSProviderFQDN>/AdminService/v1.0/NotificationSubscription(<Subscription_ID>).Delete`.
-For more information, see [How to use the administration service in Configuration Manager](../../../develop/adminservice/usage.md).

-Then recreate the subscriptions normally.

 ### Configure HTTPS for site system roles that use IIS